MatteuSan/sentro/docs/api/tokens.md

 ## `token-switch()` function

-Queries a token; if it is a token it returns the token, if not it returns the value as is.
+Queries a token; if it is a token, it returns the token, if not, it returns the value as is.
 Must be used as a property value, css-function value, or key-fallback value.

 This is especially useful when creating your styling API.